emilhe/dash-celery-mwe/readme.md

 # Dash celery mwe

-This repository holds a minimal working example of how a (long) job can be run asynchronously in Plotly Dash using Celery and Redis.
+This repository holds a minimal working example of how a (long) job can be run asynchronously in Plotly Dash using Celery and Azure infrastructure.

 ## Running the example